Open-STEM/XRPUsersGuide/course/introduction.rst

 designed specifically for the XRP to support programming in either Python or Blockly.
 It also can check and update firmware and library versions on the robot as new software releases become available.
-XRPCode is a web-based programming system that operates inside the Google Chrome browser, so users will always be running the most recent version of the tool.
+XRPCode is a web-based programming system that operates inside the Google Chrome or Microsoft Edge browsers, so users will always be running the most recent version of the tool.

 .. image:: images/Picture1.png